The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 What is the daily API call limit on the plan tier we’re evaluating, and what happens when we hit it?
 Does the API return 429 errors, queue requests, or silently drop data?

-Strong answer: Specific numbers: “200 requests per 10 seconds, 500K daily on Professional, 1M on Enterprise.
-429 response with retry-after header.”
+Strong answer: Specific numbers and concrete behavior on overage: a published per-second rate, a daily cap by plan tier, and a 429 response with a retry-after header.
 If they say “contact sales for limits,” the limits are bad.

 Is SOC 2 Type II included, or is it only available on Enterprise?
 What about SSO via Okta or Azure AD?

-Why it matters: These are binary requirements for most B2B companies, but many CRMs gate them behind a $150+/user/month Enterprise tier.
-If you need SOC 2 compliance, this can double your per-seat cost.
+Why it matters: These are binary requirements for most B2B companies, but many CRMs gate them behind an Enterprise tier that doubles per-seat cost.
+If you need SOC 2 compliance, plan around that.

 Strong answer: SOC 2 Type II certification applies to the platform, not the plan.
-SSO is available on Professional ($X/user) or above.
-If SSO is Enterprise-only, add $50–$100/user/month to your mental budget.
+SSO is available on Professional or above at a published per-seat add.
+If SSO is Enterprise-only, factor in a meaningful per-seat premium when comparing.

 If we leave in 18 months, what exactly can we export?
 Show me the export for contacts, deals, activities, email threads, and file attachments.